microsoft/promptflow/docs/how-to-guides/eager_mode_authoring_to_deployment.md

   - additional_includes(??)
 - is pf.save a must stage?

+For cloud run, we need the yaml and pf.save is the way to help customer generate the flow project with yaml.

 ## Daniel's proposal - loader function
 [loader_function](https://github.com/Azure/azureml_run_specification/blob/users/anksing/evaluator_flow_asset/specs/simplified-sdk/evaluator/save_load_promptflow.md)
 Ignore the details of the pf.save and pf.load_flow (we won't cover the details here), loader function is a way to allow customer customizing their eager flow and it does can mitigate the issue to some extend.
-There are still some issues for loader function:
-- customer needs to define both the encapsulated class and the loader function
+The issue for loader function is that customer needs to define both the encapsulated class and the loader function, it's not straightforward for customer and also it's not a common practice for developers.
-- the flow can only be deployed after pf.save

 ## Other choices